boukestam/boukestam.github.io/content/posts/Node Discovery Protocol.md

 tags = [ "ethereum", ]
 +++

-The first step is to actually find some nodes that we can connect to.
+The first step is to find some nodes that we can connect to.
 This process is defined as the [Node Discovery Protocol](https://github.com/ethereum/devp2p/blob/master/discv4.md).
 The process goes like this:

 1. Connect to a node with UDP
 2. Send ping